What We Do

 Scotland's National Network for Traditional Dance

-We support the diverse forms of traditional dance in Scotland as part of our intangible cultural heritage through FREE membership, residencies, festivals and productions.
 We encourage collaboration and exchange across all trad dance forms practised in Scotland.
 We work with our members, the traditional arts network and the contemporary art world, including policymakers, cultural, artistic and educational organisations to create and extend opportunities, including new commissions, publications and events.

 We are a registered charity (SCIO SC045085) and an integral part of TRACS (Traditional Arts and Culture Scotland), alongside our friends at Traditional Music Forum and Scottish Storytelling Forum.